Incircle and excircles: Generalization to other polygons

 Some (but not all) quadrilaterals have an incircle.
 These are called tangential quadrilaterals.
-Among their many properties perhaps the most important is that their two pairs of opposite sides have equal sums.
+Among their many properties, perhaps the most important is that their two pairs of opposite sides have equal sums.
 This is called the Pitot theorem.

 More generally, a polygon with any number of sides that has an inscribed circle (that is, one that is tangent to each side) is called a tangential polygon.

 Generalization to topological triangles

-If you consider topological triangles, you can also define a notion of inscribed circle that fits inside.
-It is no longer described as tangent to all sides since your topological triangle might not be differentiable everywhere.
-Rather it is defined as a circle whose center has the same minimal distance to each side.
-Its a proven fact that an inscribed circle always exists in any topological triangle.
+If topological triangles are considered, it is still possible to define an inscribed circle.
+It is no longer described as tangent to all sides, since the topological triangle might not be differentiable everywhere.
+Rather, it is defined as a circle whose center has the same minimal distance to each side.
+It has been proven that all topological triangles have an inscribed circle.